Check out the answers to the most common questions about adopting from our organization!

 With your fee, your future rescue dog will be fully vetted and will have all vaccinations and medical testing that are considered age appropriate at the time of adoption.
 After the adoption, any remaining veterinary care will be the adopter’s responsibility.
 If your pet is old enough, it will be:

 — Spayed or neutered (if older than 20 weeks of age).
-If the pet is not yet old enough for surgery, we will cover that expense at our clinic once the pet is of age, and your pet will be considered a foster-to-adopt during that time.
+If the pet is not yet old enough for surgery, we will cover that expense at our clinic once the pet is of age.

 — Microchipped.